ag-sanjjeev/Front-End-Development/pages-and-themes/enable-javascript-page/README.md

 # Enable JavaScript Page:
 A simple and animated warning section for no script permission with responsive design.
-It is made with HTML, AnimateCSS, Font Awesome Icons and Bootstrap.
+It is made with HTML, CSS, Font Awesome Icons and some animation with AnimateCSS.

 ### Screenshots:
 Here are some screenshots of the project: